any-23/FilderFlux/README.md

 ## Contributing

-Contributions are welcome!
+Contributions and feature requests are welcome!
 Please ensure that any changes are accompanied by relevant tests and documentation updates.